edgexfoundry/edgex-docs/docs_src/microservices/application/V2Migration.md

 The client used for the version validation check has changed to being from Core Metadata, rather than Core Data.
 This is because Core Data is now optional when persistence isn't required since all Device Services are publishing directly to the EdgeX MessageBus.
 The configuration for Core Metadata is the only `Clients` entry required, all other (see below) are optional based on use case needs.

 !!! note
     The port numbers for all EdgeX services have changed which must be reflected in the `Clients` configuration.
+Please see the [Default Service Ports](../../../general/ServicePorts) section for complete list of the new port assignments.

 !!! example "Example - Core Metadata client configuration"
     ```toml